 A truly unique reading experience, this book is ideal for students, instructors, and researchers in the fields of philosophy, social psychology and sociological thought, discourse studies, literary theory, and cultural analysis.

-Part 1.
-The Devices of Psychology and their Critique 1.
+Part I. The Devices of Psychology and their Critique 1.
 The psychological complex and critical alternatives in psychology 2.
 The energy of poiesis 3.
-The poetic dimension in psychological praxis Part 2.
+The poetic dimension in psychological praxis Part II.
 The Event of Psychopoetics 4.
 Language: order-word and minoritarian becoming 5.
 Intuitive plot, affective reason and instant thought 6.
-Poetics of disorder, eccentricity and transignification Part 3.
+Poetics of disorder, eccentricity and transignification Part III.
 Psychopoetics: Writings of Imagination and Amusement 7.
 Las Meninas (by Witkin) or the unpredictable emergence of the powers of the soul 8.
-The bottle of Beaujolais: a (not overly) critical discourse analysis Introduction.
-Analysis.
-Discussion.
-Limits and critiques.
-Epilogue.
-9. The new Voight-Kampff test and detecting a replicating subjectivity Module A. Generalities.
-Module B. Diagnosis.
-Module C. Application.
-10. Photograph of Joel-Peter Witkin entitled "Las Meninas (Autorretrato según Velázquez)" (1987).
+The bottle of Beaujolais: a (not overly) critical discourse analysis 9.
+The New Voight-Kampff test and detecting a replicating subjectivity Annex 1.
+Photograph of Joel-Peter Witkin entitled "Las Meninas (Autorretrato según Velázquez)" (1987)